acuna-public/membox/README.md

 # MemBox
 Memes Generator.
-Just a nostalgic university toy project created in ~2010's
+Just a nostalgic university toy project created in ~2010's and updated in 2015.